 A Machine Wilderness fieldwork session during Ars Bioarctica 2016, at Kilpisjarvi Biological Research Station, with Antti Tenetz and Ian Ingram.
 The robot is part of a biological sampling experiment through robotic-zoochory.
 (The dispersal of seeds and pollen by animals like wolverine, reindeer or lemmings.)

 An exploration with local archeologists and geologists of the Sandmotor - a 3km temporary artificial sandbank on the Dutch coast.
 Concluded with a tasting of the Mammoth Soup made from ice-age fossils found during my Badgasten residency in collaboration with experimental cook Sjim Hendrix.

 An experiment in 'assisted-migration' at Nida Art Colony.
 Introducing a sample of three lichen species from Portugal to Lithuania as official climate refugees, in association with Neringa Forestry Department.

 Default is a series of journeys following a straight line: a fold in a map of Europe.
 Each participant has a personal project.
 These images are from the journey along the fold straight across Ireland.
 (Behind an ancient church we found this St Brendans tree by accident covered in offerings.)

-Three days of hiking followed by three days of UAV exploration of the Slovenian mountains with Marko Peljhan as past of the Resilients programme.
+Participation in Unmanned Resilience, three days of hiking followed by three days of UAV exploration of the Slovenian mountains led by Marko Peljhan as past of the Resilients programme.

-For Boskoi we did many fieldexcursions these are images from: a 'Cryptoforestry' walk led by Wilfried Houjebek and 'The Stomach as a Compass' walk led by Wietske Maas.
+For Boskoi we did many fieldexcursions looking at edible wild food sources.
+These are images from: a 'Cryptoforestry' walk led by Wilfried Houjebek and 'The Stomach as a Compass' walk led by Wietske Maas.